-Free swim is a unique aspect of our program offered in conjunction with the J's Aquatic Department.
+Swim lessons are a unique aspect of our program offered in conjunction with the J's Aquatic Department.
 The swim staff are trained water safety instructors skilled in helping children adapt to water and develop beginning swimming skills.
-Toddlers-Prek children have one 30-minute session each week.
+Preschool children have one 30-minute session each week.
+Children must be toilet trained in order to participate in the swimming program.